jank-lang/jank/README.md

 jank aims to be a lisp-1 with hygienic, code-as-data macros, a strong, static type system, scope-based resource management, a direct focus on generic programming, and a native compiler.

-**NOTE:** jank, at this point, is almost entirely theoretical.
-I have an incomplete interpreter and not much of a compiler. **jank cannot currently be used.** Furthermore, the design for jank will change a lot; what you see here is an interpolation between where the interpreter is and where I want jank to go.
+**NOTE:** jank, at this point, is almost entirely theoretical; I have an incomplete interpreter and compiler. **jank cannot currently be used.** Furthermore, the design for jank will change a lot; what you see here is an interpolation between where the interpreter is and where I want jank to go.
 Nothing here is final.

 ## Types
 There are a few primitive types which are part of the language.